 “Oh, cool.
 Good.”

 “But listen, before things get any crazier, there’s something really important I need to tell you.
 And I hope you’re not going to be mad.”
 I hung up the phone.
 It had been ringing for over a minute without any answer.

 “What’s up?”
 I asked, sensing that I wasn’t going to like the answer.

 Right then, we heard the toilet flush.
-I pointed the red flashlight at the bathroom door as it creaked open, spilling a sliver of white light into the hallway.
-A moment later, a man emerged (without washing his hands, I might add), holding his phone in front of him with the bright, white flashlight turned on.
+I pointed my flashlight at the bathroom door as it creaked open, spilling a sliver of light into the hallway.
+A man emerged, holding his cell phone in front of him with the flashlight turned on.
 “Hey, ya’ll.
 What happened to the power?.”
 He looked out at the room, then added, “Is this a costume party?”

 He was thin, sporting blue jeans and a navy polo a couple sizes too big.
 He had dark skin and beard stubble, a confused expression on his face, and a nametag pinned over his chest that read “Bart.”
 It took me a second to recognize him as one of our alcohol vendors.

 At first, I was annoyed.
 This guy’s presence meant I was going to have to explain the mayfly history to another out-of-towner.
 But that concern was quickly leapfrogged by another, more pressing issue--he was heading for the front door.

 “Wait a second,” Abrahm said, trying to step into his path.

 Bart sidestepped the old man with ease and grace like it was a rehearsed dance move, saying, “Sorry, I have to get back on the road.”

 “Hang on!”
 I shouted.
 But he wasn’t slowing.